BlacksunLabs/respite/README.md

 ## Using Respite

+### Navigation
-Use the up and down arrow keys to move the cursor up or down along the Channel List.
+- Use the up and down arrow keys to move the cursor up or down along the Channel List.

-Press enter to select a channel and enable message filtering to only see messages destined for your selected channel.

-Press tab to exit message filtering mode and receive all messages
+### Channel Colors

-Channels colored green are public channels the user you've authenticated as is a member of
+- Channels colored green are public channels the user you've authenticated as is a member of

-Channels colored yellow are private channels the user you've authenticated as is a member of
+- Channels colored yellow are private channels the user you've authenticated as is a member of

-Channels colored cyan are DMs to the user you've authenticated as
+- Channels colored cyan are DMs to the user you've authenticated as

+### Hotkeys
+- ^C - quit
+- Tab - disable message filtering
+- Enter - enable message filtering for channel under cursor

 TODO : Write a better readme ...